 Overall in 2012, UO racked up 25 wins against NCAA tourney advancers, and 16 victories vs. top-25 teams, including a 1-0 win mid-April vs. then-No. 1 California (its second upset of a top-ranked foe in White’s tenure).

-In 2011, he helped guide the Ducks to their second-ever Super Regional trip as the NCAA Tournament's 13th seed, thanks to its best Pac-10 finish (third-tie, 11-10) since the league expanded to eight teams in 1993.
+In 2011, he helped guide the Ducks to their second-ever Super Regional trip as the NCAA Tournament's 13th seed, thanks to its then-best Pac-12 finish (third-tie, 11-10) since the league expanded to eight teams in 1993.

 The last month of the season, UO shined with wins in nine of its last 12 league tilts and claimed its last four season series.
 The Ducks took three-game sets from then-No. 12 UCLA and then-No. 10 Stanford for the first time since 2005 and 2007 and ended 15- and 10-game losing streaks; claimed its first Civil War sweep of Oregon State since 1994; and took the series from eight-time national champion Arizona for only the third time in the rivalry dating back to 1984.